An Old, Low-mass, Metal-poor Hypervelocity Star Candidate Consistent with a Galactic Center Origin: Data and Stellar Properties

 The age and mass of DESI-HVS1 are derived using a Bayesian approach based on the observational constraints and stellar isochrones from the PARSEC stellar evolutionary models \citep{Bressan2012}.
 The observational constraints include the spectroscopic metallicity from DESI DR1, the SDSS photometric colors, and the absolute magnitudes.
 The SDSS magnitudes are corrected for interstellar extinction using the dust reddening from \citet{Schlegel1998}.
 The absolute magnitudes are inferred from the parallax-based distance derived above and the extinction-corrected SDSS photometry.
 In the estimation, the posterior probability distribution function (PDF) of the parameters is assumed to take the form:

 where $\lambda =g, r, i, z$ and $N$ is the normalization constant that ensures the integral of $f(\tau, m, M_\lambda)$ over the parameter space equals unity.
 The SDSS $u$ band is not used due to its large photometric uncertainty.
-We adopt a uniform prior in age and assume a Salpeter initial mass function \citep{Salpeter1955} for the stellar mass.
+We adopt a uniform prior in age and assume a Salpeter IMF \citep{Salpeter1955} for the stellar mass.
 The likelihood function is defined as

 where